How do I make my building future-proof? is a practical guide for clients on future-proof construction and renovation.

 With this publication, we want to provide accessible insights into future-proof construction and renovation.
 The publication is tailored to clients, since they are the decision makers who determine the project goals in the area of sustainability.
 With this hands-on interactive publication, we guide readers through the decision-making process.
 In addition, readers are challenged to think critically about their project and set the bar increasingly higher.

-The publication is being translated into French by OVAM’s Brussels counterpart, Leefmilieu Brussel, so that it reaches a wider audience.
+The publication has being translated into French by OVAM’s Brussels counterpart, Leefmilieu Brussel, so that it reaches a wider audience.
 It is also made available online via the Guide to Sustainable Buildings (Gids Duurzame Gebouwen), the ultimate reference in Brussels for information on sustainable construction.